core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - If the server does not have the public key of the client yet, the server MUST stop processing the request and MAY respond with a 5.03 (Service Unavailable) response.
 The response MAY include a Max-Age Option, indicating to the client the number of seconds after which to retry.
 If the Max-Age Option is not present, a retry time of 60 seconds will be assumed by the client, as default value defined in Section 5.10.5 of {{RFC7252}}.

    - If the signature verification fails, the server SHALL stop processing the request and MAY respond with a 4.00 (Bad Request) response.
-If the verification fails, the same steps are taken as if the decryption had failed.
-In particular, the Replay Window is only updated if both the signature verification and the decryption succeed.
+The server MAY set an Outer Max-Age option with value zero.
+The diagnostic payload MAY contain a string, which, if present, MUST be "Decryption failed" as if the decryption had failed.
+Furthermore, the Replay Window MUST be updated only if both the signature verification and the decryption succeed.

 * Additionally, if the used Recipient Context was created upon receiving this group request and the message is not verified successfully, the server MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, mitigates attacks that aim at overloading the server's storage.